 Print Docker Version

-Some features are provided upward from given version.
-So if we want o use a feature with given version number we need to know the current version of the docker installation.
-We can print docker version with the
+Some features are provided upward from the given version.
+So if we want o use a feature with a given version number we need to know the current version of the Docker installation.
+We can print the Docker version with the

 --version option like below.

 Search Docker Images